A skin wound is damage to the surface of the skin.

 Types of skin wounds include:

-- Puncture—Often caused by a sharp or pointed object.
-It pierces through the skin.
+- Puncture—Often caused by a sharp or pointed object that pierces through the skin.
 It can also affect the soft tissue beneath it.

-- Laceration—The skin is cut open, torn, or torn off completely (avulsion).
-Lacerations can vary in size and shape, and be deep, shallow, or leave a flap of skin.
+- Laceration—The skin is cut open, torn, or torn off.
+Wounds can vary in size and shape, and be deep, shallow, or leave a flap of skin.

-- Pressure injury —Lesions are caused by long periods of pressure over a bony part of the body.
-The hip and heel are common sites for this wound.
+- Pressure injury —These wounds are caused by long periods of pressure over a bony part of the body.
+The hip and heel are common sites.

 - Incision—A surgical wound or intentional cut to the skin.